Spanish inheritance law is different from other European nations, so it’s important you understand the nuances when putting your affairs in order.

 - Brothers, sisters, uncles, aunts, cousins, parents-in-law, daughter/son-in-law.

 Your beneficiaries have to voluntarily declare the value of their inheritance.
 It is wise to take advice on this, as an extra tax will be charged if the authorities dispute the declared value.

 It’s important to be aware that there is no automatic transfer, even if it is a spouse who’s died.
 In every case, the formal procedure has to be followed.
 Moreover, you should be aware that failing to inform the authorities of the death of a co-owner of a property means that when the property is passed on, a retrospective transfer will need to be made.

 Some people prefer to donate their property rather than bequeath it when they die.
 If you do decide to do this you still need to sign a new title deed.
 This process is called the donación de bienes and is considered a gift from the donor to the recipient.
 You will still have to make a donation tax declaration but, as is the case with inheritance tax, the levy is less when you are a close relative, such as a parent or a child.
 However, allowances vary from community to community.

 Spanish inheritance law: Our recommendations

 Making a will in Spain that clearly outlines your wishes and whether you want the succession law of Spain or your home country to apply will substantially help your beneficiaries.
 To make sure you and your beneficiaries are protected, it’s essential to seek expert advice.
-With proper advice, you can carefully consider the tax implications for your inheritors.
+With the proper advice, you can carefully consider the tax implications for your inheritors.
 Therefore, you should seek a reputable solicitor who can communicate with you in your own language.
 Managing your inheritance may not be the most pleasant task, but it will make all the difference to those closest to you.